 - Ecology surveys for Phase 1 (northern route) are ongoing, including:

 - breeding birds

-- Tender documents for Phase 1 (northern route) have been sent out to our framework contractors with the initial focus on the detailed design element of the scheme.
+- Tender documents for Phase 1 (northern route) from our framework contractors are currently being reviewed, with the initial focus on the detailed design element of the scheme.
 The detailed design stage will, where possible and appropriate, incorporate aspects of the consultation responses.